Trebonius91/Caracal/README.md

 ## Tutorials and Examples

-A detailed set of tutorials describing the different programs, including a set of different examples covering relevant application cases can be found in the [EVB-QMDFF Wiki](https://github.com/Trebonius91/EVB-QMDFF/wiki)
+A detailed set of tutorials describing the different programs, including a set of different examples covering relevant application cases can be found in the [Caracal Wiki](https://github.com/Trebonius91/CARACAL/wiki)

 ## Future improvements